STEL: 2ppm (Short Term exposure Limit - 15mins)

 Workers can inhale formaldehyde as a gas or vapour or absorb it through the skin as a liquid.
 They can be exposed during the treatment of tex- tiles and the production of resins.
 In addition to healthcare professionals and medical lab technicians, groups at potentially high risk include mortuary workers as well as teachers and students who handle biological specimens preserved with formaldehyde or formalin.

-In the residential environment, formaldehyde exposure comes from a number of different routes; formaldehyde can off-gas from wood products, such as plywood or particle board, but it is produced by paints, varnishes, floor finishes, and cigarette smoke.
-Formaldehyde can cause allergies although for most people, irritation from formaldehyde is temporary and reversible.
+In the residential environment, exposure comes from a number of different routes; formaldehyde can off-gas from wood products, such as plywood or particle board, but it is produced by paints, varnishes, floor finishes, and cigarette smoke.
+It can cause allergies although for most people, irritation is temporary and reversible.